Battlemech/Autonomous-Agents/readme.md

 The reward is given by the linear combination of the negative distance to the target and the angle between the orientation of the roboters hand and the target cube.
 This way we ensture not only that the target is reached but also that the hand has a sensible orientation.
 Also, configurations colliding with itself/invalid configurations are penalised with a big malus.

+## Metrics

 ![average_mean](documentation/average_reward_big.png)

 ![success_rate](documentation/success_rate_big.png)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Other
 ## Challenges
 - During the entirety of the project only one Pc had the hardware requirements which allowed running ISAAC Gym.
-Exhausting for main developer, slowed down development speed
+Exhausting for main developer, slowed down development speed.
 - ISAAC GYM is a massive simulator, containing lots of interfaces with little documentation and even less small projects.
 Its meant for bigger teams or projects with development time exceeding five months.
 ## Missed Opportunities
 - We implemented **franka_move_task.py** with the interface to simulate multiple Frankas at the same time, but failed to integrate it in **franka_train.py**.